COx2/JUCE_JAPAN_DEMO/README.md

 ## What's the JUCE JAPAN DEMO? ##

-The JUCE JAPAN DEMO is demo projects correspondig to the book "JUCE JAPAN".
+The JUCE JAPAN DEMO is demo projects regarding to the book named "JUCE JAPAN".

 JUCE JAPAN is a textbook for learning audio plugin development with JUCE.